Jack O'Lantern (DC Comics)

-Jack O'Lantern is the name of several fictional characters appearing in American comic books published by DC Comics.
+Jack O'Lantern is the name of several characters appearing in American comic books published by DC Comics.

 Fictional character biography

 Daniel Cormac

-The first Jack O'Lantern is Daniel Cormac of Ireland, who was born to a poor farmer who was granted a magic lantern by an Irish fairy.
+The first Jack O'Lantern is Daniel Cormac of Ireland, who was granted a magic lantern by an Irish fairy.
 Cormac is a member of the Global Guardians, an international group of superheroes.
-His first recorded mission in Super Friends #8 was to help Green Lantern dismantle a bomb in Ireland.
-He appears in three solo back up stories in Super Friends issues #37, #40 and #44.
+Cormac was created for the Super Friends tie-in comic, appearing in three solo back up stories in issues #37, #40 and #44.

 Cormac's first appearance in the mainstream DC Comics universe is DC Comics Presents #46, helping Superman find an ancient ruin in Ireland.
 He is later seen as part of a group of heroes from Ireland and England trying to save the world in the Crisis on Infinite Earths.

-When the United Nations decide to fund the Justice League International, the Global Guardians find themselves without financial support, and disband.
+When the United Nations decide to fund the Justice League International, the Global Guardians find themselves without financial support and disband.
 After leaving the Global Guardians, Cormac joins Rumaan Harjavti's army in Bialya.
+Harjavti is later killed by Queen Bee, who Cormac voluntarily joins forces with.

-Cormac later returns to the Global Guardians and helps the Justice League battle Sonar before dying of natural causes.
+Cormac later returns to the Global Guardians.
+He helps reunite the Global Guardians and fights Sonar with the Justice League.
+Cormac later dies of natural causes.